cliff-km/prompt-journey/README.md

   - Partially addressed by adding in some anchoring that uses kMeans clustering.
 - Error handling 🙏
 - Built with tape and thumbtacks
+- Started hitting the bounds of localStorage.
+It was fun while it lasted.

 If you find anything else, let me know with an issue.